Rost381/learnml/README.md

-# Machine learning algorithms
+# Zero: Machine learning algorithms for learning

-## Getting Started
+## Description
 Minimal implementation of machine learning algorithms from Zero.
 This project was designed for easily learning algorithms.
-For readability, python source code are all with friendly comments.
+Friendly code comments!
+Friendly document!

 ## Installation
 ```